cr/thd74/flash_update_protocol.md

 When dumping data from a USB update capture, the *xor* byte can be trivially derived from looking at the first two bytes of each message: You will find two identical bytes there, but we already know that their cleartext is `0xab 0xab`, so just *xor* the first byte with *0xab* and *xor* the result with the rest to get the cleartext message.

 The *xor* byte is negotiated in the initial magic sequence, but the exact mechnanism is not fully understood at the moment.
-However, we already know that last two bytes of the magic sequence and the *xor* key are interrelated.
+However, we already know that the last two bytes of the magic sequence and the *xor* key are interrelated.
 If *y* and *z* are the last two bytes of the magic sequence, then the *xor* key *k* can be calculated as

 ```python
 k = (((y + z + 72) & 120) - ((y + z) & 7)) % 128
 ```

+unless *k* is zero, in which case `0x74` is used instead to prevent cleartext transmission.

 Here are a few sample magic sequences for unlocking encrypted firmware programming mode: